 Crowns and Veneers

 On average, getting veneers takes around 3 weeks for 3 to 4 visits.
 The first visit is just the consultation, maybe including x-rays and impressions.
-The second is to prepare your tooth to get a more precise impression to send to the lab.
+The second is to prepare your tooth for a more precise impression to send to the lab.
 The final one is to bond the veneers to your teeth.

 Dental Implants and Bridges